saurav3199/CTF-writeups/RITSEC/README.md

 .................
 .................
 ```
+Well why we need to calculate distance?
+Will it give the flag ?
+On checking for first pair of stars I got something like 1.14 that is nothing but ascii code of 'R'.
-Then we just need to calculate the distance between stars given to us.
+So we just need to calculate the distance between stars given to us.
 So I [scripted](scripts/obtain_stars.py) it

 ```python
 from math import *